drapado/closet/README.md

 **AI Closet** is a mobile application that brings an AI-powered approach to closet management and styling.
 Whether you want to keep track of every piece in your closet, or seek an easy way to visualize outfit ideas, the AI Closet helps you:

 - Digitally store and manage all your clothing.
 - Experiment with outfit combinations on a freeform canvas and save your favorite looks for future inspiration.
-- Preview how items/outfits (even from online stores) might look on you using virtual try-on technology.

 The app is built with **React Native** and **Expo**, offering a cross-platform solution for both iOS and Android.
-By integrating AI for tasks like automatic background removal and smart categorization, it reduces manual work and helps users stay organized and creative with their wardrobe.
+By integrating AI for automatic background removal, it reduces manual work and helps users stay organized and creative with their wardrobe.

 ---